Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/02 Introduction.md

 Chapter 2, "The Lands of Barovia," provides an overview of the realm and includes special rules for it and its people, including the mysterious Vistani.
 Chapters 3–15 detail areas that correspond to places on the map of Barovia in chapter 2.

 The epilogue offers ways for you to end the adventure.
 Appendix C details the special items—magical or otherwise—introduced in the adventure, and appendix D provides stat blocks for Strahd and various NPCs and monsters that can be met in Barovia.
-Appendix E shows the tarokka cards that the Vistani use for their fortune telling, and appendix F contains handouts for you to show the players.
+Appendix E shows the [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka cards]] that the Vistani use for their fortune telling, and appendix F contains handouts for you to show the players.

 ### Character Levels